actframework/act-doc/en/multi_db.md

 db.db2.url=jdbc:h2:mem:test
 ```

-As per above configuration, two databases will be configured:
+As per above configuration, two database sources will be configured:

 1. db1, also the default datasource, is a mongodb connection to `localhost/test`
 1. db2, is a ebean connection using h2 jdbc driver connecting to in memory databse named `test`